macchiato-framework/macchiato-db-scratchpad/README.md

 Almost everything.

-- Picking an approach to futures/promises (although the [fiber](https://github.com/laverdet/node-fibers)-based one looks promising)
 - Extracting database access into its own namespace so we can easily turn it into a library
 - Migrations
 - Automatic type conversion.
 Current queries return UUIDs as strings.